-A health professions advisor assists the students in planning an individualized program of study that, for most career fields, includes at least one year each of biology, inorganic chemistry, mathematics and physics.
+A health professions advisor assists students in planning an individualized program of study that, for most career fields, includes at least one year each of biology, inorganic chemistry, mathematics and physics.
 Pre-medicine and other pre-health students may major in the field of their choice while obtaining specialized courses needed for graduate study.
-For more information, please visit the Health Sciences department page.
+For more information, please visit the Pre-Health Professions page

 Students receive solid preparation at Guilford for admission to a school of veterinary medicine.
 To complete prerequisites for application, students usually major in biology.
 Some veterinary schools also require a course in animal science, which Guilford students can take at North Carolina A&T State University through consortium arrangements.
-For more information, please visit the Health Sciences department webpage.
+For more information, please visit the Pre-Health Professions page.

-Students planning to attend law school are urged to contact Guilford’s pre-law advisor and to participate fully in the activities of the Websterian Pre-Law Society.
+Students planning to attend law school are urged to contact Guilford’s pre-law advisor Catherine Bonventre.
 Students are encouraged to contact the advisor early in their undergraduate studies for both academic and law school admission advice.